Deadline for completing the form is Tuesday 9th May 2023 (this replaces the earlier advertised deadline).

-Also, if anyone tries to sign up for a module they have not officially applied for, they will be removed!!
+Anyone who tries to sign up for a module they have not officially applied will have it removed from the system.

-Many students made their module choices late, so do not be late with this process as we may not be able to rectify this for you once term starts as it will not be fair on those that have sorted out their timetables – we will not be moving any students after term has started to rectify a clash/issue for a student who has not created their timetable by the deadline!!
+We will not be moving any students after term has started to rectify a clash/issue for a student who has not created their timetable by the deadline.

-We will be sending more information soon regarding how to sign up through Tabula.
+We will send more information regarding how to sign up through Tabula in September.

 English Literature and Creative Writing students - apply for all modules via SCAPVC